 When complaints show up in your thoughts, you need to take measures against them.
-One of them is to talk to it.
-Ask the complaint why it’s there and figure out why it’s doing what it’s doing.
+One of them is to talk them through.
+Ask why it’s there and figure out why it’s doing what it’s doing.

-You need to do his with anger, rage, envy, and many other emotions that cause you day to day problems.
+You need to deal with anger, rage, envy, and many other emotions that cause your day-to-day problems.

 You might discover that you complain to get attention.
 Or, it could be that you need to blame others because you don’t want to be held responsible for your decisions.
 Maybe you use it to manipulate others because you need to be in control.

-Whatever the motive you have for complaining, it’s important you’re aware that this mindset shouldn’t last for a long time.
+Whatever the motivation you have for complaining, it’s important you’re aware that this mindset shouldn’t last for a long time.

 Main image courtesy of © wikiHow.com